-This course offers steep climbs, varied terrain, and scenic descents.
+The Lost Cat offers steep climbs, varied terrain, and scenic descents.
 Incredible valley views and historic buildings from the height of Vermont's marble boom.
-The 50k consists of roughly 50% trail (about half and half singletrack and doubletrack/jeep trail) and 50% road (10% pavement, 40% packed dirt/gravel).
-Don't be fooled by the labels, the singletrack is very flowy and runable, whereas sections of the jeep roads are some of the most technical trail you can find.
+The 50K consists of roughly 50% trail (about half and half singletrack and doubletrack/jeep trail) and 50% road (10% pavement, 40% packed dirt/gravel)

-The race will start at Town Hall in East Dorset with a rolling prelude to the climbs ahead.
+Starting down low at Town Hall in East Dorset, you'll get a rolling prelude to the climbs ahead.
 Historic orchards and stands of sugar maple line this part of the course.
-You will then transition to steeper class 4 roads and trails on Mount Aeolus after a 5k rolling singletrack section above Emerald Lake.
+The course then transitions to steeper class 4 roads and trails on Mount Aeolus after a beautiful 5k singletrack section through old pine plantations above Emerald Lake.
 All distances are a single loop-type format, and will end back in town where they started.

 Note that the 50k has the most trail of any of the distances.
 If you drop down to the marathon you'll be missing out on one of the most scenic sections of the course, 5 miles of trail straight up Mount Aeolus.